oskari83/Contract-Whist-AI/dokumentaatio/viikkoraportti1.md

 **Mitä teen seuraavaksi?**

-Next week I will start coding the AI system, I will probably start by applying simpler methods such as a min-max algorithm to an AI that can cheat and knows everyone's cards and then move on to monte carlo methods once I feel like I have a good grasp of building AI systems.
+Next week I will start coding the AI system.
+I will probably start by applying simpler methods such as a min-max algorithm to an AI that can cheat and knows everyone's cards, and then move on to Monte Carlo methods once I feel like I have a good grasp of building AI systems.